Christmas is on its way!

 - give them a paid day off; or

 - to pay time and a half and give them an alternative day off.

-If the public holiday is not an otherwise working day, but the employee works, you need to pay him or her time and a half, but you are not required to provide a day in lieu of the public holiday.
-If the public holiday is Mondayised or Tuesdayised and these observed days are otherwise working days for the employee, they receive their public holiday entitlement on their normal work day.
+If the public holiday is not an otherwise working day, but the employee works, you need to pay them time and a half, but you are not required to provide a day in lieu.
+If the public holiday is Mondayised or Tuesdayised and these observed days are otherwise working days for the employee, they receive their public holiday entitlement on their normal workday.
 Even if they work on the actual public holiday (Saturday or Sunday) in the case when this is not an otherwise working day, they receive normal pay for the Saturday or Sunday.

 Read more about paying your staff over the upcoming public holidays.

 If you have any questions about public holiday pay over Christmas and New Year, our Advice Service is here to help.
 Email us at [email protected], or give us a call on 0800 472 472 (1800 128 086 from Australia).

 Make sure you are in the know about New Zealand Public Holidays

 It seems that every time a public holiday comes around, there’s a lot of scratching of heads, wondering what to pay staff and why.

 We have formatted a guide specifically for this area, breaking the laws down and providing some working examples to help ease the process.

 It’s FREE for Retail NZ members (or $29 plus GST for non-members).
 Get your copy from our resource library.